myersg86/dotfiles/sublime-plugins.md

 * [Package Control](https://packagecontrol.io/packages/Package%20Control): This package enables you to install other packages.
 Since build 3124, you can install it within Sublime via <em>Tools</em> <em>Install Package Control</em>.
 * [Package Syncing](https://packagecontrol.io/packages/Package%20Syncing): Keep all you settings, packages etc in sync via Dropbox and co
 * [ProjectManager](https://packagecontrol.io/packages/ProjectManager): Organizing project files by putting them in a central location.
 [SFTP](https://packagecontrol.io/packages/SFTP): Transfer files to a server via FTPS and SFTP.
-The plugin is like Sublime [Nagware](https://en.wikipedia.org/wiki/Shareware#Nagware).
-You can use it for free but get a reminder to buy a * licence.
+The plugin is like Sublime
 * [Sass](https://packagecontrol.io/packages/Sass): Sass is a preprocessor extending CSS and this plugins adds the language support.
 * [SideBarEnhancements](https://packagecontrol.io/packages/SideBarEnhancements): Adds features such as renaming to the sidebar.
 * [SublimeCodeIntel]